Naitreey/notes-and-knowledge/cs/python/python-coding-style.markdown

 - Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.
 - When an extension module written in C or C++ has an accompanying Python module that provides a higher level (e.g. more object oriented) interface, the C/C++ module has a leading underscore (e.g. `_socket` ).
 - Class names should normally use the CamelCase convention.
-- You should use the suffix "Error" on your exception names (if the exception actually is an error).
 - Function, method and instance variable names should be lowercase, with words separated by underscores as necessary to improve readability.
 -  Always use self for the first argument to instance methods.
 Always use cls for the first argument to class methods.
 - Constants are usually defined on a module level and written in all capital letters with underscores separating words.